Surrogacy for Gay Fathers: The Complete Guide

 What if we're not married?

 Unmarried couples may need additional legal steps, such as a second-parent adoption for the non-biological father.
-Consult with an attorney who specializes in LGBT+ family law in Texas.
+Consult with an attorney who specializes in LGBTQ+ family law in Texas.

 Can we choose an egg donor who looks like both of us?